UNICODE-Venture/unibilling/README.md

 # UniBilling by **[UNICODE Team](https://www.unicodesolutions.co/)**

-A powerful TypeScript SDK for seamless invoice management and payment processing with Wafeq, providing comprehensive invoice generation and management capabilities
+A powerful TypeScript SDK for seamless invoice and bill management with Wafeq, providing comprehensive invoice and bill generation and management capabilities

 # UniBilling

-A TypeScript SDK for interacting with the Wafeq Invoice API.
+A TypeScript SDK for interacting with the Wafeq Invoice and Bill API.

 ## Features

 - Create, retrieve, and delete invoices
+- Create and manage bills
 - Download invoice PDFs
 - Bulk send invoices
 - Type-safe API with TypeScript support